Campus Living Services

 A change machine is located in the vending room on the first floor of East Hall.
 The machine offers quarters for small bills, such as ones and fives.

 Housing custodial staff clean common areas and remove trash from the trash rooms.
 Residents are responsible for cleaning their own rooms/suites/apartments, including the bedrooms, kitchens, and bathrooms, where applicable.
 Trash should be emptied regularly into the designated trash bins/chutes.
 The custodial staff will clean public shared restrooms and common areas, vacuum hallways, and remove trash from the building.

 Every student room is equipped with a data port allowing direct access to the University Network.
 The UALR Computer Systems Acceptable Use Policy (AUP) can be found in the UALR Student Handbook and on the UALR website.
 Violations of the AUP can result in restriction or denial of network privileges and referral to the University judicial process.
 Personal computers brought into the residence hall must be free of viruses and have current antivirus software installed.
-Questions about network access should be directed to the Housing IT Manager at 320-9990 or visit the office on the 1st floor of the University Commons building.
+Questions about network access should be directed to the Campus Living IT at 320-9990 or visit the office on the 1st floor of the University Commons building.

 Emergency Alert System

 In case of a weather or campus emergency, telephones in student room swill receive an alert with instructions.
 All residents need to make sure the voicemail is activated on their room phone.
 Also, students may receive emergency alert telephone or text messages by registering up to six phone numbers via their BOSS account.

 The reception desks of East and West Halls are staffed 24 hours per day.
 Desk services include checking in visitors, equipment check-out, answering phone calls, monitoring the lobby area, and assisting residents and RAs.

 To provide the best possible service for residents, loitering around the reception desks or attempting to go behind the counter is not allowed.
 The front desk phones are for use by staff for official business purposes only.